-On July 27, 2020, the Company filed a Prospectus Supplement on Form 424B (File Number 333-240121) with the SEC to re-register up to 990,000 shares of common stock, offering the opportunity for eligible persons to receive awards in the form of an offer to receive such shares by participating in one or more promotions that are designed to attract new customers to the Company's brokerage platform, increase assets held with the Company's brokerage business and enhance customer loyalty.
-From 2019 through 2021, the Company issued 170,000 shares to IBG LLC for distribution to eligible customers of certain of its subsidiaries.
+On July 26, 2023, the Company filed a Prospectus Supplement on Form 424B (File Number 333-273451) with the SEC to re-register up to 630,000 shares of common stock, offering the opportunity for eligible persons to receive awards in the form of an offer to receive such shares by participating in one or more promotions that are designed to attract new customers to the Company's brokerage platform, increase assets held with the Company's brokerage business and enhance customer loyalty.
+From 2019 through 2023, the Company issued 420,000 shares and an additional 50,000 shares in January 2024 to IBG LLC for distribution to eligible customers of certain of its subsidiaries.

-On July 30, 2021, the Company filed a Prospectus Supplement on Form 424B5 with the SEC to issue 6,079,542 shares of common stock (with a fair value of \$376 million) in exchange for an equivalent number of shares of member interests in IBG LLC.
+On July 27, 2023, the Company filed a Prospectus Supplement on Form 424B5 (File Number 333-273451) with the SEC to issue 2,632,748 shares of common stock (with a fair value of \$229 million) in exchange for an equivalent number of shares of member interests in IBG LLC.

-As a consequence of these redemption transactions, and distribution of shares to employees, IBG, Inc.'s interest in IBG LLC has increased to approximately 23.5%, with Holdings owning the remaining 76.5% as of December 31, 2021.
-The redemptions also resulted in an increase in the Holdings interest held by Mr. Thomas Peterffy and his affiliates from approximately 84.6% at the IPO to approximately 90.5% as of December 31, 2021.
+As a consequence of these redemption transactions, and distribution of shares to employees, IBG, Inc.'s interest in IBG LLC has increased to approximately 25.4%, with Holdings owning the remaining 74.6% as of December 31, 2023.
+The redemptions also resulted in an increase in the Holdings interest held by Mr. Thomas Peterffy and his affiliates from approximately 84.6% at the IPO to approximately 91.3% as of December 31, 2023.
 See Note 4 - "Equity and Earnings per Share" and Note 10 - "Employee Incentive Plans" to the financial statements in Part II, Item 8 of this Annual Report on Form 10-K.